It’s a SPOOKY time of year,

 Sharing this knowledge!

-And that’s it, those are the things we can do about it.
+And that’s it!
+Those are some of the things we can do about it.

 💛💛💛